top of page

 Sky pencil's are green year-round.
 They don’t drop a bunch of debris.
 They can handle sun or shade here in Oregon City, Oregon... and this spot is almost full shade.
 They take up almost no space, (hello hammock) yet still manage to look intentional.
 If you are searching for a super skinny hedge or visual divider, this is a contender.
 Are they the showstoppers of my yard?
 Absolutely not.
 But their ability to seamlessly blend in is exactly why they work.
 They will be a "backdrop of green" instead of the unsightly builder-special wood fence.
 I prefer the look of nature.
 Honestly I would rather NOT have a fence at all, but our home is right up against the backyard of my neighbor and so, a fence is necessary to keep her dog in her yard.

-And this, dear home seller, is the exact same energy you should be bringing to your front yard when prepping your home for sale.
-It's a combination of looks and functionality.
+And this, dear home owner, is the exact same energy you should be bringing to your yard.
+Act as if you are creating a luxury space; a combination of looks and functionality.

 Why Back Yard Staging is the Ultimate Power Move

 • Edit ruthlessly.
 Overgrown shrubs?
 They gotta be thoughtfully trimmed but THEY SHOULD NOT ALL BE trimmed to THE SAME SIZE if you have different plants.
 That elaborate gnome collection?
-Cute for you, confusing for buyers.
+It might have started out cute but collections can grow legs.
+Ten years in, they are all fighting for your attention and the yard suddenly feels chaotic instead of zen.

 • Remove STUFF.
 The garden hose should not be piled in plain site.
 Buckets or rakes, kid toys or sports equipment all should be somewhere other than visible in your yard.

 • Think low-maintenance.
-Buyers want to imagine themselves gardening, not feel overwhelmed by the reality of it.
+You want to enjoy living and being in your yard, without feeling overwhelmed by the reality of it.

 • Most importantly, showcase what the space can be used for.
-Show how different areas can be enjoyed.
-Firepits, hammocks, sandboxes...whatever - showcase how people can experience the yard.
+Remind yourself how different areas can be enjoyed.
+Firepits, hammocks, sandboxes...whatever - showcase how you can experience the yard.
 This is what I do best!

 Let’s talk about the easy fixes:

 • Highlight the best features.
-If you have a fireplace, let’s not block it with a massive sectional (yes, I’m looking at you again).
+If you have a fireplace, let’s not block it with a massive sectional.
+Remind yourself of why you bought this house to begin with.

 The Delayed Gratification of Good Design

 Back to my plant-shopping experience.
 Did I leave Tony’s Nursery feeling the rush of shopping euphoria?
 Nope.
 But I did leave knowing that once those Sky Pencils were in place, they’d make my yard feel effortlessly polished.
-The same goes for staging.
-You may not feel the instant dopamine hit of, say, a full kitchen remodel, but trust me—when we do the photoshoot and create the video of your beautiful home, that’s when the magic happens.
-THAT is what people will see first to determine whether they want to take the time to tour your home.
+The same goes for your interior.
+You may not feel the instant dopamine hit of, say, a full kitchen remodel, but trust me—when we do the reset of your beautiful home, that’s when the magic happens.

-Selling a home is about editing and showing how much life can be lived in all the areas; it’s about making it feel just right.
+Falling in love with your home is about editing and showing how much life can be lived in all the areas; it’s about making it feel just right.
 And that’s where I come in.
-If you’re selling in Oregon City, West Linn or SE Portland and need a strategic, no-nonsense (but also fun) approach to getting top dollar, let’s chat.
-Just don’t ask me to stage around your 1991 Costco sectional—I’ll pretend I didn’t hear you.
+If you need a strategic, no-nonsense (but also fun) approach to rethinking your home, let’s chat.
+Connect with me.

 Comments